 I wrote a recent blog post you may wish to read:

 Find more information about making a job transition to prepare to move your career forward as quickly as possible with less stress.

-Whether you need the help of a career coach or to someone to write your job search documents to ensure they are in top-notch shape to increase interviews we can help.
+Whether you need the help of a career coach or someone to write your job search documents to ensure they are in top-notch shape to increase interviews.

-Most job seekers spend a lot of time and effort in researching how to write a resume that will get results.
+Most job seekers spend a lot of time researching how to write a resume that will get results.
 Having a stellar resume and application letter will save you countless hours and frustration during your job search.
 It is worth energy and effort to get it just perfect.

 What if I told you that, instead of spending countless hours trying to figure out what keywords to include, what design is correct, how to uncover and write accomplishments, and create passionate cover letters, you could hire me!